 Bipolar disorder is best treated by mental health professionals.
-Primary care physicians have some familiarity with treating individuals with depression, but most will readily say that in treating someone with bipolar disorder they want the help of a specialist.
-Sometimes you will need to see one health care provider for psychotherapy or talk therapy (This may be a psychiatrist, psychologist, therapist, social worker or other professional.) and a psychiatrist (or maybe your primary care or other doctor) to prescribe medication.
+Primary care physicians have some familiarity with treating individuals with depression, but most will readily say that, in treating someone with bipolar disorder, they want the help of a specialist.
+Sometimes you will need to see one health care provider for psychotherapy or talk therapy (a psychiatrist, psychologist, therapist, social worker, or other professional) and another provider for medication (a psychiatrist or sometimes a primary care or other doctor).
 If you have more than one person treating you, let them know how they can reach one another.
 It is best for all of you to work together to find the right treatment plan for you.